Revised with new information as

 Other sites that provide guidance on this topic:

-media for schools: a guide to Twitter, Facebook and Pinterest
+Social media for schools: a guide to Twitter,

 handle comments.

-the school's Facebook page - and that is an entirely different issue than
+page - and that is an entirely different issue than what is being

-what is being discussed on this page you are reading now.
-Still, it's good
+discussed on this page you are reading now.
+Still, it's good to

 Also see: